serversideup/docker-proftpd/README.md

 - Logging configuration
 - Home directory creation for users
 - Anonymous access disabled

-You can modify the `proftpd.conf` file to further customize the ProFTPD server according to your needs.
+- IP address banning (bans IP addresses for 1 hour that fail authentication 5 times in 10 minutes) You can modify the `proftpd.conf` file to further customize the ProFTPD server according to your needs.

 ## Security Considerations